intellectual-property-office/Assets/README.md

 UK IPO assets have been built as an addon for existing <a href="https://github.com/alphagov/govuk_elements">GOV.UK Elements</a> and <a href="https://github.com/alphagov/govuk_frontend_toolkit">GOV.UK Frontend Toolkit</a>  packages.

-When compiled with GOV.UK Frontend, it will produce styles heets ready for use on UK IPO projects.
+When compiled with GOV.UK Frontend, it will produce style sheets ready for use on UK IPO projects.

 ## Requirements